Flight Cancellation Compensation

-The following table summarizes the conditions under which airlines are released from having to pay cancellation compensation:
+The following table summarizes the conditions under which airlines are released from having to pay cancellation reimbursement:

-The good news is that in the case of a flight cancellation, in addition to compensation, airlines are invariably required to provide their passengers with either:
+In the case of a flight cancellation, in addition to compensation, airlines are required to provide their passengers with either:

 - An alternate flight to their final destination at the earliest opportunity as well as reimbursement for the passengers’ hotel and food expenses

-- A refund for the full cost of the booking as well as a return ticket to their original destination in case the flight cancellation occurred after the first leg of the passenger’s journey
+- A refund of the full cost of the booking as well as a return ticket to their original point of departure in case the flight cancellation occurred after the first leg of the passenger’s journey

-It doesn’t matter if your cancellation was due to extraordinary circumstances or airline negligence: if your flight is cancelled, passengers are always entitled to either an alternate flight or a reimbursement for their journey.
+It doesn’t matter if your cancellation was due to extraordinary circumstances or not.
+According to EU Regulation 261/2004, if a flight is cancelled, passengers are always entitled to either an alternate flight or a reimbursement for their journey.

 The good news about these alternate flights is that if the airline provides you with a ticket to a higher class than the one you had booked on your original flight, you would not be required to pay the difference.

-In addition, if you are seated in a lower class, you could be entitled to reimbursement for the price of your original ticket.
+In addition, if you are downgraded to a lower class, you could be entitled to a partial refund of the price of your original ticket.

-Airlines are required to pay out flight cancellation compensation only when the avoidance of the cancellation was within their powers i.e. when no extraordinary circumstances were in effect.
+Naturally, carriers are required to pay out EU261 flight cancellation compensation only when the avoidance of the cancellation is within their powers i.e. when no extraordinary circumstances were in effect.

-In addition, after a recent ruling of the Court of Justice of the European Union, strikes of the airline personnel, following company restructuring, are also not treated as extraordinary circumstances.
-If you have experienced a flight cancellation for the latter two reasons, you are entitled to compensation for your cancelled flight.
+In addition, after a recent ruling of the Court of Justice of the European Union, any strikes of the airline personnel, following company restructuring (wildcat strikes), are also not treated as extraordinary circumstances.
+If your flight was affected by such circumstances, you would be entitled to compensation.